 Namecheap's billing is straightforward and honest, with current and renewal prices clearly described in your Namecheap shopping cart, and Auto-Renew turned off.
 But if there's something you don't understand, helpful FAQ pages and live chat are just a click or two away.

-Read our Namecheap review
+- Read our Namecheap domain registration review (opens in new tab)

 Shopping around for a domain registrar can involve a lot of hassle as you research companies you've never heard of, try to separate genuine bargains from marketing tricks, and browse the small print looking for hidden catches.
 With potential savings only amounting to a few pounds or dollars a year, at best, you might prefer to simply sign up with a big-name provider that you know will give you a reasonable service, even if it does cost a fraction more.

-Enter Google Domains, Google's lightweight domain registration arm, a straightforward provider that puts speed and simplicity at the top of its priority list.
+Enter Google Domains (opens in new tab), Google's lightweight domain registration arm, a straightforward provider that puts speed and simplicity at the top of its priority list.

 Google Domains doesn't confuse you with endless sales, or 'special' deals that turn out to be not so special after all.
 Upselling is kept to a minimum.
 Instead, it's all about making the purchase process as easy as any other online shopping site: search, click, and check out.